larry-athey/boilermaker/README.md

 <img width="1024" src="https://github.com/user-attachments/assets/28a96f4a-670e-46cb-8502-e2bf2e2e060c"><br>
 ---

-After dealing with one cheap Chinese SCR power controller after another I decided to combine one person's email suggestion about building a WiFi enabled PID controller and combine it with what I had just finished building for Air Still users.
+After dealing with one cheap Chinese SCR power controller after another I decided to combine one person's email suggestion about building a WiFi enabled PID controller and mash it up with what I had just finished building for Air Still users.
 PID controllers have their place, but I think they're better suited for 3D printers, fermenters, ovens, slow cookers, and incubators.
 The heating element spends more time off than on, This is horribly bad for distilling because there's almost nil thermal velocity happening in your boiler.

 _**NOTE:** Before you say "but, my PID controller has a manual mode", take the time to learn how the PID algorithm works.
 Unless you're a math wizard, you do not have a manual mode.
 You have an SSR controller that has both PID and SCR modes.
 Manual PID would mean that you're doing all of the calculations and adjustments yourself._